International Law

 ...the publics in many predominately Muslim countries, Latin America, and China see the United States as their greatest potential threat.
 For example, two-thirds of Chinese(66%) and nearly as many in Turkey and Pakistan (64% each), name the United States as the country that poses the greatest threat to their own country in the future.
 Majorities in Venezuela (54%) and Argentina (52%) also view the United States as a potential threat.

-The Bush administration has thumbed its nose at international law.
-Chertoff's vision spurns international law.
+The Bush administration thumbed its nose at international law.
+Chertoff's vision spurned international law.
 Both Alito and Roberts dismissed international law as irrelevant to the United States.
 McCain's judicial plans are in lock step with Bush.

 The UN and its enforcement of constraints of international law could save us from the kind of failure brought upon us by the Bush administration, and it might have saved us from some of the Bush devastation.

 Kofi Anan, when Secretary General of the UN, warned that the Iraq war is illegal.
-Had his voice been heeded, the US might not be in the disastrous war brought upon us by the Bushies.
+Had his voice been heeded, the US might not have embarked on the disastrous wars brought upon us by Bush.
+It is clear the US standard of living declined as a result of the wars in Iraq and Afghanistan.

 The only two countries that did not ratify the Convention on the rights of the child are the US and Somalia.
 A UN report documents the terrible violence against children that globally obtains today.
 "Every country in the world with the exception of two (Somalia and ... the United States) has ratified the International Convention on the Rights of the Child (1989)."

 The US has not ratified the Convention on Forced Disappearances.
-(See Naomi Klein's book Shock Doctrine.)
+(See Naomi Klein's book Shock Doctrine or this article in the Nation: America's Secret Ice Castles.
+1/4/2010)

 The US has not signed the Convention on the Rights of Persons with Disabilities.